Drive to Broken Hill

 Distance: 1,663km (approx)

-For the real adventurer, this by far the best touring route to Broken Hill for those that have a few days and provides a great oportunity to learn about the Murray Darling Basin.
-This epic touring route will take you across through the mountains past the alpine resort of Thredbo, past the iconic Tom Groggin Station and the upper most (road) navigable section of the Murray River, into Albury via Lake Hume before following the path of the Murray River through river towns like Echuca and onto Wentworth where the Murray and Darling rivers meet.
+For the real adventurer, the route via Mount Kosciuszko and the Alpine Region of Australia, this by far the best touring route to Broken Hill for those that have a few days and provides a great opportunity to learn about the Murray Darling Basin.
+This epic touring route will take you across through the mountains past the alpine resort of Thredbo, past the iconic Tom Groggin Station and the upper most (road) navigable section of the Upper Murray River, into Albury via Lake Hume before following the path of the Murray River through river towns like Echuca and onto Wentworth where the Murray and Darling rivers meet.

 From Wentworth, it is a nice run north to Broken Hill via the Silver City Highway.